mirkoeffe/my-rental/README.md

 - Add advanced filtering options (price range, number of bedrooms, etc.).
 - Implement a mobile-friendly layout.
-- Navbar to be fixed
+- Sidebar showing on logo hover and hide on mouse leaving
-- Sidebar must be taken out of the Navbar
+- Sidebar taken out of the Navbar
+- Sidebar filling the empty space of the Navbar on scrolling

 ## Installation